dabedin/ai-de-camp/README.md

 ## A (little) story first

 I loved playing with 1:72 toy soldiers as a kid, especially from Napoleonic Wars and WWII, yet not reaching the "proper" tabletop wargaming level proficiency.
 40 years forward, my kids found my collection of unpainted toy soldiers and started playing with them, creating their own scenarios and rules.
 Rules so complex that a signle action would take ages to process.
-Therefore I had this idea: what if I could find a way to leverage AI to help them in their game?
+Therefore I had this idea: what if I could find a way to leverage AI to help them in their game, taking the opportunity to experiment with GenAI to create a Copilot, or even better, an AI-de-camp?

 ## First test